Franck-T/portFolioProjects/README.md

-### INTRODUCTION
+### Introduction
-this repository holds a variety of free portfolio projects built mainly in python on different topics.
+This repository holds a variety of free portfolio projects built mainly in python on different topics.
 You can find projects showcasing data analysis, machine learning and data science  content.
 Following is a breakdown of each project:

 #### Click Ads Prediction
 This project, built in python, combines, data cleaning, exploration, feature engineering, machine learning, deep learning (transformers) to build a model capable of predicting the probability of a user's click on a given Ad.